 St Mary's (founded in 1873) is an independent boarding and day school for girls aged 11-18, a happy, purposeful and flourishing community of around 360 pupils with an 80% to 20% boarding-to-day ratio.
 St Mary's welcomes cultural diversity and around 15% of the students come from overseas.

 The school is located in the market town of Calne and amidst the Wiltshire Downs, an area of stunning natural beauty and historical significance.
 The school is within easy reach of the university towns of Bath, Bristol and Oxford and just over an hour by train from London.
-This ideal location means that the girls benefit from a huge range of curriculum-enhancing opportunities as well as extra-curricular ones.
+This ideal location means that the girls benefit from a huge range of co-curricular opportunities.

 Focus on the individual

 Small by design, St Mary's provides exceptional all-round education in a warm, nurturing environment.
 It is the individualised approach to every aspect of school life that makes St Mary's Calne special.